 - The core platform provider must also have a significant impact in the EEA market.
 This is presumed if:

-- the company achieved annual EEA turnover of at least €6.5 billion (~$7.9 billion) in its last three financial years, or where its average market capitalization or equivalent fair market value amounted to at least €65 million (~$79.5 million) in the last financial year; and
+- the company achieved annual EEA turnover of at least €6.5 billion (~$7.9 billion) in its last three financial years, or where its average market capitalization or equivalent fair market value amounted to at least €65 billion (~$79.5 billion) in the last financial year; and

 - it provides a core platform service in at least three EU Member States.